Darth4212/youtube-electron/README.md

 # youtube-electron
-A electron app for YouTube on Windows built with nativifier.
+A electron app for YouTube on Windows built with [nativifier](https://github.com/nativefier/nativefier).
-Built around the Firefox useragent allowing for login with all credentials being stored locally within the install directory
+Built around the Firefox useragent allowing for login with all credentials being stored locally within the install directory I most likely won't be updating much simply due to the fact I really don't NEED to unless Google drastically changes url bases.
+If there are features you would like to see please code them and send a push through for it to be added, I don't really know anything about Electron or coding for it, I simply built this app using [nativefier](https://github.com/nativefier/nativefier) in order to have a desktop app for YouTube

 **#Installation/Usage**